ibm-cloud-docs/vpc/nlb-about.md

 ## VPC representation of a network load balancer
 {: #vpc-nlb-representation}

 The following diagram shows the VPC representation of a typical network load balancer setup.
-The network load balancer is provisioned on a VPC subnet.
+The NLB is provisioned on a VPC subnet.
 To configure the network data path on the network load balancer, a listener, a pool, and at least one member must be created.
 A listener is the front-end port that the network load balancer is listening on for customer requests.
 These requests are forwarded to the targets in the pool that is associated to the listener.
 A pool is a group of targets that are used to distribute the network requests coming into the network load balancer for a specific listener.
 A member is the back-end target and the port that the target is listening for request.

 ![Network load balancer work flow](images/nlb-workflow-customer-view.png "Network load balancer work flow"){: caption="Network load balancer work flow" caption-side="top"}

 ## Layer-4 load balancing
 {: #nlb-layer4}

-The network load balancer provides a Layer-4 (known as the transport layer) load-balancing service to user’s servers in VPC.
+{{site.data.keyword.nlb_full}} provides a Layer-4 (known as the transport layer) load-balancing service to user’s servers in VPC.
 It decides where traffic should be directed based on the source and destination IP addresses and the port in the packed header.
 The load balancer does not perform a check on the contents of the packet.

 Since Layer-4 load balancing requires fewer computations compared to more sophisticated load balancing, such as Layer-7, CPU usage and memory are more efficiently used.